Basic Usage

 Note: this shape model is shaded with a darker photometric model, to illustrate where the image has been projected.
 In general, you should use a photmoetric model that matches the data.

-Export the current view to a PNG file in the folder where you extracted shapeViewer.
+Export the current view to a PNG file in the shapeViewer folder.

 This exported view is a PNG using the RGBA color encoding, i.e. the data resolution is limited to 32 bit colors (65536 values) or 8-bit (256) shades of gray.
 High depth photometric rendering is planned in the near future.